-Associate Dean for Student Affairs and Associate Professor
+Associate Dean for Student Affairs & Associate Professor of Law

 B.A., Temple University